Rare genetic variants can cause obesity

-Several rare disorders of obesity are caused by genetic mutations that lead to dysfunction within a key pathway responsible for regulating hunger: the melanocortin-4 receptor (MC4R) pathway.1,2 Dysfunction within this pathway is implicated in several rare genetic disorders of obesity, including POMC and LEPR deficiency as well as previously characterized obesity syndromes such as Prader-Willi syndrome.2,3 The estimated prevalence of some of these disorders is shown below.
+Several rare disorders of obesity are caused by genetic variants that lead to dysfunction within a key pathway responsible for regulating hunger: the melanocortin-4 receptor (MC4R) pathway.1,2 Dysfunction within this pathway is implicated in several rare genetic disorders of obesity, including LEPR and POMC deficiencies as well as Prader-Willi syndrome.2,3 The estimated prevalence of some of these disorders is shown below.

-In cases of rare genetic disorders of obesity, severe obesity persists despite diet and lifestyle modifications.4
+In cases of rare genetic disorders of obesity, severe obesity often persists despite diet and lifestyle modifications.4

 THE MC4R PATHWAY PLAYS A KEY ROLE IN HUNGER REGULATION